magecomp/magento2-newsletter-popup/README.md

 * Configure the extension in just a few clicks.

-*  Build trust and relationship with your customers.
+*  Build trust and relationships with your customers.

-*  To grow your Email list, the extension will show the popup on every page of the site.
+*  To grow your email list, the extension will show the popup on every page of the site.

 # What About the Pricing?